tenstorrent/sfpi/README.md

   to build from scratch w/ a "make clean".

 5) Build the tests:
-    cd ..
+    cd $SFPI_ROOT/sfpi/tests
     make all

-  If this builds, the compiler is at least exports the right intrinsics for use w/ the synced sfpi.
+  If this builds, the compiler at least exports the right intrinsics for use w/ the synced sfpi.
+If it fails to build, there is likely a sync error (submodule out of date) between what the compiler is exposing and what sfpi is calling.

+  The tests in the gcc directory just build some code to be sure gcc is sane.
+  The tests in sfpi use the SFPI wrapper and are more complex.

+6) Run the tests
+    cd sfpi
+    make test

+   This will run the built x86/kernels and diff the results against a file in gold.
+That tests the simulator and sfpi.
+It will also build a few files and diff the assembly (.S files) against those in gold.
+This is likely brittle, but provides some sanity that the compiler and sfpi are doing at least what they used to do.

+7) Create a release
+    cd $SFPI_ROOT
+    bin/release.sh <path to release compiler>

+  Note: the release script assumes you are overwriting a release (it looks for a directory as a sanity check)

+  The above will copy lots of files and strip the results which spews tons of errors.
+This could be cleaned up, but seems to work (strip fails when it doesn't recognized the file type).